Wan-sdon-code/System-logic-v26/README.md

 ---

-### 🕹️ The 5-Level Architecture
+## 🕹️ The 5-Level Architecture

-* **L1: Is there a Creator?** 🛠️
+### `LEVEL 1` : Is there a Creator? 🛠️
 Think about your **Phone**.
 Someone obviously made it.
 Now look at a **Human**.
 We are way more complex, yet no human can "create" another person from scratch.
 That’s why when someone dies, we feel so much loss—because we know no one can ever "re-make" that person.
 Only a **Creator** can design life.

-* **L2: If there is a Creator, should it be one or many?** 🏗️
+### `LEVEL 2` : If there is a Creator, should it be one or many? 🏗️
 Everything in nature moves in **one direction**.
 The sun, the earth's spin, and the seasons are like a perfect clock.
 If there were many creators, they would fight and the system would crash.
 Logic says one creator is the only way to keep everything in sync.

-* **L3: If there is a Creator, why is there evil and suffering?** ⚖️
+### `LEVEL 3` : If there is a Creator, why is there evil and suffering? ⚖️
 Why doesn't God just "save" everyone?
 Because life is a **Test**.
 If God stopped every bad person or fixed every problem instantly, the test would be "spoilt."
 It’s like a teacher: they stay quiet during the exam so you can show your true character.
 Suffering is part of the **Difficulty Level** to see who stays sincere.

-* **L4: If there is a Creator, what is the purpose of a religion?** 🧭
+### `LEVEL 4` : If there is a Creator, what is the purpose of a religion? 🧭
 Your heart is like a **Compass**—it shows you the direction, but not the road.
 You need a **GPS (Religion)** to see the Map and avoid the "cliffs."
 Without the Official Map, everyone is just guessing (**agak agak**).

-* **L5: Why are there so many religions?** 📚
+### `LEVEL 5` : Why are there so many religions? 📚
 One Boss, but many religions?
 This is part of the test.
 Over time, humans changed the rules or added their own ideas.
 These are like **bad copies** of the original.
 The test is to see who is sincere enough to find the **original version**.

 ---